Rules And Usage Of The Present Perfect Tense With Examples

 He, She, It, NameHas

-Unlike past simple, the main verb is in past participle form in the present perfect tense.
+Unlike the past simple tense, the present perfect tense uses the past participle form of the main verb.
 Normally, this isn’t an issue for regular verbs.
 Because the past participle form of regular verbs is the same as the past simple form.
-So, we just need to add –ed.
+We add –ed to the end of the verb.

 For example: